pdarche/carbon/docs/carbon.md

 ![Historical Atospheric Carbon](../images/historical_carbon_800k.png?rev=4)

-Since industrialization, however, the concentration of these gases has increased 29%, leading to an estimated 0.8 degrees of warming since 1880[2].
+Since industrialization, however, the concentration of these gases has increased 29% over pre-industrial levels, leading to an estimated 1 degree of warming since 1880[2].
 The [International Panel on Climate Change (IPCC)](http://www.ipcc.ch/), the U.N. sanctioned body for assessing the science related to climate change has confirmed that the release of greenhouse gases due to human activities is the primary driver of the recent temperature increase, with 95% certainty [CITATION].

 ![Historical Atospheric Carbon](../images/historical_carbon_1k.png?rev=1)